segmentio/segment-docs/src/connections/destinations/index.md

 ### Batching

-Segment uses [stream batching](#stream-batching) for all destinations that require near-realtime data and [bulk batching](#bulk-batching) for non-realtime Engage syncs and Reverse ETL syncs.
+Segment uses [stream batching](#stream-batching) for all destinations that require near-realtime data and [bulk batching](#bulk-batching) for some data flows in our pipeline.

 #### Stream batching
 For all destinations, except for non-realtime Engage syncs and Reverse ETL syncs, Segment processes events from your source as they arrive and then flows the data downstream to your destinations in small batches, in a process called **stream batching**.
 These batches might contain different events between retry attempts, as events in previous batches may have succeeded, failed with a permanent error, or expired.
 This variability reduces the workload the system processes during partial successes, allows for better per-event handling, and reduces the chance of load-related failures by using variable batch formations.